Efficient Evaluation Methods for Neural Architecture Search: A Survey: Introduction

 Generally, whatever optimization algorithm is used, many DNN architectures need to be evaluated during the search process.
 This is because these optimization algorithms are iterative, and the current performance must be known in advance, thus effectively guiding the next-step iteration search~\cite{elsken2019neural}.
 For the Traditional Evaluation Method (TEM), the performance in NAS is evaluated by fully training the corresponding architecture(s) searched in each iteration.
 Commonly, training a DNN from scratch until converging on a small-scale dataset such as CIFAR-10~\cite{cifar10dataset} may take hours or even days depending on the scale of the DNN.
 Consequently, since there are often thousands of DNNs to be trained in NAS, the whole NAS algorithm becomes prohibitively computation-intensive and time-consuming.
 For example, on CIFAR-10, the LargeEvo algorithm~\cite{real2017large} consumed 250 Graphic Processing Units (GPUs) for 11 days.
 The NAS-RL algorithm~\cite{zoph2016neural} took 800 GPUs for 28 days.
 Even more, the RegularizedEvo algorithm~\cite{real2019regularized} ran on 450 GPUs for 7 days.
 In practice, buying or renting such scales of GPU resources is commonly unaffordable for most researchers~\cite{xie2022benchenas}.
 As a result, how to accelerate the TEM to reduce the prohibitive computational overhead is essential, which results in the research topic of EEMs in the NAS community~\cite{ren2021comprehensive}.
 Specifically, EEM refers to the performance evaluation method that consumes less time than TEM in the entire performance evaluation process of NAS.

 To the best of our knowledge, the first work of EEMs is designed in the LargeEvo algorithm~\cite{real2017large} preprintly available in Arxiv in 2016, although there are also some earlier works that potentially can achieve the same goal~\cite{domhan2015speeding}.
 With the development of NAS, the research of EEMs has received much attention and is becoming one of the hottest topics in the current artificial intelligence community.
-As evidenced by Fig.~\ref{fig_submission} which reports the submissions of EEMs from 2017 to November 2022 (when the paper was made).
-The number of submissions turned doubled year by year from 2018 to 2021.
-As of November 2022, although the number of publications in this year is slightly less than that in 2021, with the publication of more conferences proceeding released in December such as NeurIPS2022, it is believed that the number of publications in this year will finally surpass that in 2021.
+As evidenced by Fig.~\ref{fig_submission} which reports the submissions of EEMs from 2017 to 2023, the number of submissions increases year by year.
 Despite the popularity and criticality of the EEMs, there is a lack of a survey to systematically review these works.
-This will make it difficult for interested researchers with rare knowledge to quickly grasp the current situation and landmark works.
+This will make it difficult for researchers with rarely relative knowledge to quickly grasp the current situation and landmark works in the research topic.